-The front door opens at 7:45 AM.
-The school closes at 3:30 PM (2:30 PM during Intensives).
-All students must be off campus by this time, however, high school students need to leave campus immediately following dismissal at 2:05 PM.
+The school closes at 3:30 PM every day (2:30 PM during Intensives).
+All students must be off campus by this time; however, high school students need to leave campus immediately following dismissal at 2:05 PM.
 There is no supervision outside of these hours.
-PLC dismissal times are 11:20 AM (secondary) or 11:30 AM (elementary).